hwessels/microMUMMIEfly/README.md

 ####  Run microMUMMIE with targetscan conservation

  In our original [microMUMMIE manuscript](https://doi.org/10.1038/nmeth.2489) we used targetscan microRNA binding site conservation scores to improve microRNA binding site predictions in [human](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/).
 We tried to implement targetscan microRNA binding site branchlength conservation scores in a similar way for fly data using a 27way multiple sequence alignment.
-However, we did not find that the branchlength score benefited the microRNA binding site predictions.
-If you wish to implement targetscan branchlength score usage microMUMMIEfly similar to [human](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/), you can find the required subsetted multiple sequence alignment files [here]().
+However, we did not find that the branchlength score helped the microRNA binding site predictions.
+If you wish to implement targetscan branchlength score usage microMUMMIEfly similar to [human](https://ohlerlab.mdc-berlin.de/software/microMUMMIE_99/), you can find the required 3'UTR multiple sequence alignment files [here](https://ohlerlab.mdc-berlin.de/files/microMUMMIEfly/github/microMUMMIEfly/accessory/BDGP6_ENSv81_3utr.maf).

 <br>
 <br>